How long do Horses Live? – A Helpful Guide

 Proper Feeding

-As mentioned above, feeding your horse with healthy food is essential to prolong its lifespan.
-Horses need quality pasture or hay, grain, and supplement to attain adequate vitamins and minerals that its body requires.
+As mentioned above, feeding your horse healthy food is essential to prolong its lifespan.
+Horses need quality pasture or hay, grain, and supplements to attain adequate vitamins and minerals that its body requires.
 You must also provide access to continuous fresh water to keep them hydrated and avoid developing health issues.

 Regular Exercise

 One of the best ways to avoid degenerative musculoskeletal conditions like laminitis and arthritis is to keep your horse active through exercise and proper management.
 These diseases are more prevalent on older horses since their cartilage and muscle fibers are more brittle and susceptible to damage that can cause lameness.
-Therefore, even if your horses are now retired, try going on a trail or let them walk on a walker or any physical exercise to make them move.
+Therefore, even if your horses are now retired, try going on a trail or let them walk on a walker or do any physical exercise to make them move.
 Another way to protect your horse from these conditions is pasture housing.

 Enough Rest Time